 Trine University is committed to having students explore, experience, and excel in every area of engineering.
 Engineering is a large and broad field of study that students are increasingly choosing as a major.
 Engineers combine science and math to seek answers and find solutions to technical problems.
 Whether designing and creating a new product or working in testing, production, and maintenance, engineering students seek to meet societal and consumer needs.
 The engineering program at Grace College allows students to use their creative ability combined with the latest technology to advance their school, city, state, and country.

 A course designed to give the student knowledge of the principles of general chemistry.
 Topics will include aspects of physical chemistry, organic chemistry, inorganic chemistry, and qualitative and quantitative chemistry.

 Emphasizes clear writing and oral communication in professional instruction situations for technical fields.
 Concentration on project-oriented, which includes creating technical documents (email, reports, proposals, instructions, et.al.) and adapting them to specific audiences and tasks.

 Topics include: study of the kinematics and dynamics of mechanisms.
 Fundamentals of displacement, velocity, and acceleration analysis of rigid bodies as a basis for the study of mechanisms.
 Motion analysis of linkages, cams, and gearing.
 Static and inertia force in machines.
 Balancing of rotating and reciprocating mass.

-Some of the positions you can obtain in Biomedical Engineering Management:
+Some of the positions you can obtain in Mechanical Engineering Management with a Biomedical Minor:

 Design, manufacturing, quality control, testing evaluation, research and development are some of the possible career choices for biomedical graduates.
 Some of the companies that are likely to recruit our graduates include: